FIWARE/tutorials.Historic-Context-NIFI/README.md

 Then go to your browser and open Draco using this URL `http://localhost:9090/nifi`

-Now go to the Components toolbar which is placed in the upper section of the NiFi GUI, find the template icon and drag and drop it inside the Draco user space.
+Now go to the Components' toolbar which is placed in the upper section of the NiFi GUI, find the template icon and drag and drop it inside the Draco user space.
 At this point, a popup should be displayed with a list of all the templates available.
 Please select the template MONGO-TUTORIAL.